-To carry out the oversight responsibilities, the CFO is charged to evaluate and approve strategies that will maximize investment returns within the risk constraints described in this policy, including the preservation of capital, liquidity, and market risk.
+To carry out the oversight responsibilities, the VPF is charged to evaluate and approve strategies that will maximize investment returns within the risk constraints described in this policy, including the preservation of capital, provision of liquidity, management of market risk, and preservation of the university's credit rating.
 Key actions to execute these responsibilities include:

-- The establishment of an Investment Management Team comprised of the University Treasurer, Assistant Vice President for Finance and University Controller, and the Associate Vice President for Budget and Financial Planning.
-The Investment Management Team will be responsible for development of recommendations regarding the university's overall investment strategies and to provide ongoing monitoring, assessment, and adjustments to the investment program during the fiscal year to achieve the university's overall investment strategies.
-This Team will, in turn, call upon other members of university management to work with and advise the Team on specific issues as they arise. - The CFO will hold an annual meeting early in each fiscal year with the Team regarding the overall investment strategy.
-The Team will bring forward recommendations for maintenance of the existing investment strategies or for modifications as needed to enhance overall investment performance.
+- The establishment and leadership of an internal Investment Advisory Committee (Committee) comprised of the VPF, the Assistant Vice President for Finance and Associate Treasurer (AVPF&AT), Associate Vice President for Finance and University Controller, and the Associate Vice President for Budget and Financial Planning.
+The Committee will be responsible for the development of recommendations regarding the university's overall investment strategies and to provide ongoing monitoring, assessment, and adjustments to the investment program during the fiscal year to achieve the university's overall investment strategies.
+This Committee will, in turn, call upon other members of university management, Virginia Tech Foundation investment professionals, and externally hired investment consultants to work with and advise the Committee on specific issues as they arise. - The VPF will meet at least annually early in each fiscal year with the Committee to review the overall investment strategy.
+The Committee will bring forward recommendations for maintenance of the existing investment strategies or for modifications as needed to enhance overall investment performance.
 Other such meetings may occur during the fiscal year as needed.

-The university's investment program will be designed to allocate funds into two categories: a) assets held for investment within the university, primarily for operating activities, and b) remaining assets available for allocation to long-term investment strategies with opportunities for greater return.
+The university's investment program will be designed to allocate funds into two overarching categories: a) assets held for investment within the university, primarily for operating activities, and b) remaining assets available for allocation to long-term investment strategies with opportunities for greater return.
 Accordingly, the annual approval of the investment strategies will also include a review of the changes in funds available for investment, and the determination of the appropriate allocation of university funds to the operating activities investment category and to the long-term, higher return investment opportunities.
-Specific information regarding these investment categories is delineated in subsequent sections of this policy.
+Specific information regarding further allocations among these investment categories is delineated in subsequent sections of this policy.

-Based on general economic trends and the university's current financial position, the Investment Management Team will also be responsible for conducting an annual review of the targeted amount of operating funds needed to achieve a prudent level of liquidity.
-This review will, as a result, also identify the type and amount of remaining resources above the targeted operating liquidity threshold that are available for long-term investment opportunities.
-Based on this work, the Team will make recommendations to the CFO regarding the allocation of funds needed for targeted liquidity and the amount of funds available for long-term investment.
+Based on general economic trends and the university's current financial position, the Committee will also be responsible for conducting ongoing reviews of the targeted amount of operating funds needed to achieve a prudent level of liquidity.
+These reviews will, as a result, also identify the type and amount of remaining resources above the targeted operating liquidity thresholds that are available for long-term investment opportunities.
+Based on this work, the Committee will make recommendations to the VPF regarding the allocation of funds needed for targeted liquidity and the amount of funds available for long-term investment.

-The result of these activities and discussions will be the confirmation of the university's overall investment strategy through the approval by the CFO.
+The result of these activities and discussions will be the confirmation of the university's overall investment strategy through the approval by the VPF.

-- The CFO will ensure the Senior Vice President for Operations and Administration (SVPOA) is fully informed regarding these actions and the investment program, and SVPOA will be engaged in the responsibilities of carrying out this policy to the extent needed. - The CFO will ensure that other elements of this policy, such as periodic and annual reporting and accountability and the utilization of investment returns, are carried out in accordance with the policy.
+The VPF will ensure the EVP&COO is fully informed regarding these actions and will obtain their approval before implementing significant changes to the investment program.
+The EVP&COO will be engaged in other responsibilities of carrying out this policy to the extent needed. • The VPF will ensure that other elements of this policy, such as periodic and annual reporting and accountability and the utilization of investment returns, are carried out in accordance with the policy.